Germanic peoples: Runic writing

 Germanic speakers developed a native script, the runes (or the fuþark), and the earliest known form of which consists of 24 characters.
 The runes are generally held to have been used exclusively by Germanic-speaking populations.
 All known early runic inscriptions are found in Germanic contexts with the potential exception of one inscription, which may indicate cultural transfer between the Germanic speakers to Slavic speakers (and may potentially be the earliest known writing among Slavic speakers).

 Like other indigenous scripts of Europe, the runes ultimately developed from the Phoenician alphabet, but unlike similar scripts, the runes were not replaced by the Latin alphabet by the first century BCE.
 Runes remained in use among the Germanic peoples throughout their history despite the significant influence of Rome.

 The precise date that Germanic speakers developed the runic alphabet is unknown, with estimates varying from 100 BCE to 100 CE.
 Generally accepted inscriptions in the oldest attested form of the script, called the Elder Futhark, date from 200 to 700 CE.
 The word rune is widely attested among Germanic languages, where it developed from Proto-Germanic rūna and held a primary meaning of 'secret', but also other meanings such as 'whisper', 'mystery', 'closed deliberation', and 'council'.
 In most cases, runes appear not to have been used for everyday communication and knowledge of them may have generally been limited to a small group, for whom the term erilaR is attested from the sixth century onward.

-The letters of the Elder Futhark are arranged in an order called the futhark, so named after its first six characters.
-The alphabet is supposed to have been extremely phonetic, and each letter could also represent a word or concept, so that, for instance, the f-rune also stood for *fehu ('cattle, property').
-Such examples are known as Begriffsrunen ('concept runes').
+The letters of the Elder Futhark are arranged in an order called the futhark, named after its first six characters.
+The alphabet is supposed to have been extremely phonetic, and each letter could also represent a word or concept, so that, for instance, the f-rune also stood for *fehu ('livestock, personal property').
+Such examples are known as ideographic runes.
 Runic inscriptions are found on organic materials such as wood, bone, horn, ivory, and animal hides, as well as on stone and metal.
 Inscriptions tend to be short, and are difficult to interpret as profane or magical.
 They include names, inscriptions by the maker of an object, memorials to the dead, as well as inscriptions that are religious or magical in nature.